code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-example.md

 JoinFaces imports its dependency versions using [dependency management](https://github.com/spring-projects/spring-boot/wiki/Building-On-Spring-Boot#dependency-management){:target="_blank"}.

 To facilitate the management of the different Spring JSF dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-3.x){:target="_blank"} can be used.
 These are a set of convenient dependency descriptors that you can include in your application.
-There are several JoinFaces Starters available: basic starters, utility starters, meta starter, component starters, theme starters and extra starters.
+There are several JoinFaces Starters available: basic starters, utility starters, meta starter, component starters, theme starters, and extra starters.

 In this example, we will use the `primefaces-spring-boot-starter` which imports the needed dependencies for PrimeFaces and Spring Boot.